rolandvs/micropython-fram/README.md

 nonvolatile memory with extremely long endurance and fast access, avoiding the limitations of Flash memory.
 Its endurance is specified as 10^13 writes, contrasted with 10,000 which is the quoted endurance of the Pyboard's onboard Flash memory.
-In data logging applications this can be exceeded relatively rapidly.
+In data logging applications the latter can be exceeded relatively rapidly.
 Flash writes can be slow because of the need for a sector erase: this is not a fast process.
 FRAM is byte addressable and is not subject to this limitation.
 The downside is limited capacity.
 Compared to a Micro SD card fitted to the Pyboard it offers lower power consumption and longer endurance.

-From one to eight boards may be used to construct a nonvoltile memory module with size ranging from 32KB to 256KB.
+From one to eight boards may be used to construct a nonvolatile memory module with size ranging from 32KB to 256KB.
 The driver allows the memory either to be mounted in the Pyboard filesystem as a disk device or to be addressed as an array of bytes.